 Please note: As part of the consultation process, your name and a brief description of your request will be provided to any person or body with whom we must consult.

 If Victoria Police refuses you access to the documents sought, you can appeal to the Freedom of Information Commissioner for a review of the decision.
 You must do so within 28 days of the date the decision was sent to you.
 The FOI Commissioner has 30 days to conduct its review, unless the applicant agrees to an extended period in writing.
 The lodgement of a request for a review is not subject to any fees or costs.
 For further information see www.foicommissioner.vic.gov.au

 Need more information?

-Further information regarding Freedom of Information can be obtained from can be obtained from the Freedom of Information Commissioner website at www.foicommissioner.vic.gov.au or the Freedom of Information Online website at www.foi.vic.gov.au.
+Further information regarding Freedom of Information can be obtained from can be obtained from the Freedom of Information Commissioner website at www.foicommissioner.vic.gov.au or the Freedom of Information Online website at www.foi.vic.gov.au